Normally, git-annex repositories consist of symlinks that are checked into

 .git/annex/objects/.
 Direct mode gets rid of the symlinks.

 The advantage of direct mode is that you can access files directly, including modifying them.
-The disadvantage is that most regular git commands cannot safely be used, and only a subset of git-annex commands can be used.
+The disadvantage is that many regular git commands cannot be used in a direct mode repository, since they don't understand how to update its working tree.

 Normally, git-annex repositories start off in indirect mode.
 With some exceptions:

 - Repositories created by the assistant use direct mode by default.

 - Repositories on FAT and other less than stellar filesystems that don't support things like symlinks will be automatically put into direct mode.

 Any repository can be converted to use direct mode at any time, and if you decide not to use it, you can convert back to indirect mode just as easily.
 Also, you can have one clone of a repository using direct mode, and another using indirect mode.